East Pakistan

-East Pakistan was a Pakistani province established in 1955 by the One Unit Policy, renaming the province as such from East Bengal, which, in modern times, is split between India and Bangladesh.
-Its land borders were with India and Myanmar, with a coastline on the Bay of Bengal.
-East Pakistanis were popularly known as "Pakistani Bengalis"; to distinguish this region from India's state West Bengal (which is also known as "Indian Bengal"), East Pakistan was known as "Pakistani Bengal".
-In 1971, East Pakistan became the newly independent state Bangladesh, which means "country of Bengal" in Bengali.
+East Pakistan was the eastern province of Pakistan between 1956 and 1971, restructured and renamed from the province of East Bengal and covering the territory of the modern country of Bangladesh.
+Its land borders were with India and Burma, with a coastline on the Bay of Bengal.
+To distinguish this region from India's state West Bengal (which is also known as "Indian Bengal"), East Pakistan was known as "Pakistani Bengal".
+East Pakistanis were popularly known as "Pakistani Bengalis".
+In 1971, East Pakistan became the newly independent state Bangladesh, which means "country of Bengal" or "country of Bengalis" or "land of Bengalis" in the Bengali language.
+In standard meaning, "desh" refers to a country, but in Bangla local expressions, "desh" also means one's village or countryside, hometown, ancestral heritage, homeland, and they do not have to be a politically formed sovereign country.

-East Pakistan was renamed from East Bengal by the One Unit Scheme of Pakistani Prime Minister Mohammad Ali of Bogra.
+East Pakistan was formed with West Pakistan at the reorganization of One Unit Scheme orchestrated by the 3rd prime minister of Pakistan, Mohammad Ali.
 The Constitution of Pakistan of 1956 replaced the Pakistani monarchy with an Islamic republic.
-Bengali politician H. S. Suhrawardy served as the Prime Minister of Pakistan between 1956 and 1957 and a Bengali bureaucrat Iskander Mirza became the first President of Pakistan.
+Bengali politician H.S.
+Suhrawardy served as the Prime Minister of Pakistan between 1956 and 1957 and a Bengali bureaucrat Iskander Mirza became the first President of Pakistan.
 The 1958 Pakistani coup d'état brought general Ayub Khan to power.
 Khan replaced Mirza as president and launched a crackdown against pro-democracy leaders.
 Khan enacted the Constitution of Pakistan of 1962 which ended universal suffrage.
 By 1966, Sheikh Mujibur Rahman emerged as the preeminent opposition leader in Pakistan and launched the six-point movement for autonomy and democracy.
 The 1969 uprising in East Pakistan contributed to Ayub Khan's overthrow.
 Another general, Yahya Khan, usurped the presidency and enacted martial law.
 In 1970, Yahya Khan organised Pakistan's first federal general election.
 The Awami League emerged as the single largest party, followed by the Pakistan Peoples Party.
-The military junta stalled in accepting the results, leading to civil disobedience, the Bangladesh Liberation War, 1971 Bangladesh genocide and Bihari genocide.
-East Pakistan seceded with the help of India.
+The military junta stalled in accepting the results, leading to civil disobedience, the Bangladesh Liberation War, 1971 Bangladesh genocide and persecution of Biharis.